Preparing For An Earthquake A Complete Preparedness Checklist

 When Indoors

 Family members must know how to drop, cover, and hold on during an earthquake.
-Protecting in a safe spot is what’s recommended.
+It's recommended that they protect themselves in a safe spot.

-Examples of which are a sturdy table or against inside walls.
+Examples of these are a sturdy table or against inside walls.

 Be aware of the danger spots near breaking window glass, falling mirrors, falling chimneys, and other unsecured types of furniture.
 It is not advisable to move immediately when covering since there is a high risk of encountering some injury.

 Assess the environment first, then proceed when it is safe.
-Make sure to use the elevators instead of the stairs.
+Take the elevators instead of the stairs.

 Protect the head with a pillow when one is in bed during the earthquake.